TL;DR

 - Video landing pages

-Every template is designed with landing page best practices in mind to achieve the best possible conversions.
-Not to mention, it’s super easy to customize them in SeedProd’s drag-and-drop WordPress landing page builder.
+Every template is designed with landing page best practices in mind.
+They’re also easy to customize in SeedProd’s drag-and-drop WordPress landing page builder.

 Related: How to Create a Landing Page without a Website